serilog/serilog-sinks-opentelemetry/README.md

 `LogRecord`s and send them as a protobuf payload to an OpenTelemetry OTLP (gRPC or HTTP) endpoint.

+The sink aims for full compliance with the OpenTelemetry Logs protocol.
+It does not depend on the OpenTelemetry SDK or .NET API.

 OpenTelemetry supports attributes with scalar values, arrays, and maps.
 Serilog does as well.
 Consequently, the sink does a one-to-one mapping between Serilog properties and OpenTelemetry attributes.